elos/documentation/guide/3 - Access Control.md

 Access Control
 --------------

 Formal systems that maintain a collection of resources need a notion of access control.
 This is a foundational concept in operating systems, database systems, and also organizational systems.
-Elos is no different, and the elos ontology (including the dynamic ontology) are governed by the Elos Access Control (EAC) model.
+Elos is no different, and the elos ontology is governed by the Elos Access Control (EAC) model.

 ### Overview